Port Douglas Queensland, Australia Travel Guide

 A Gateway to the great barrier reef and daintree rainforest dining centers on fresh, local ingredients.
 Seafood is a focus due to proximity to the Coral Sea.
 Modern Australian culinary trends shape many menus, blending tastes from around the world with local produce.

 The tropical climate supports a wide range of fresh fruits.
-These fruits commonly appear in desserts and drinks, bringing unique native flavors.
+These fruits commonly are featured in desserts and drinks, bringing unique native flavors.

 Barramundi, prawns, and mud crabs are popular.
 Reef fish like snapper and coral trout are also common.
 Freshness characterizes the offerings.